Wolf Warrior 2: Box office

 The film remained the highest-grossing film in China until November 24, 2021, when it was overtaken by the war epic The Battle at Lake Changjin.

 Critical response

 In China, Wolf Warrior 2 received praise for its patriotic plot, special effects, action sequences and the cast's performances.
 As of August 2017, the film scored 7.6 on Douban versus the previous film's 6.8.; on Mtime, it scored 7.5 versus 7.
 Film critic Zhang Chuan argued that the movie was "a decent Chinese film in visual effects, story telling, and action scenes", and that it was "comparable to its Hollywood counterparts" in terms of these aspects.
+The Global Times, a Chinese Communist Party tabloid, praised the film and criticized suggestions of it being propaganda.
 Wenhui Daily considered the film to be a milestone in the history of Chinese cinema with "stories, connotations, and structures".
 Several other Chinese state-owned and military-affiliated outlets praised the film.